paco0x/amm-arbitrageur/README.md

 ### Too much math, what the hell is this contract for?

 To be simple, it moves the prices between different AMMs to the same level.
 You'll get profit by doing that.
-This contract helps you to make the maximum profit.
-And it uses flash loan so you only need little money(just some gas fees) to run it.
+This contract helps you to get the maximum profit.
+And it uses flashswap so you only need little money(just some gas fees) to run it.

 ### How do I know the correctness of the contract?